 Use the address or phone number listed below.
 Many offers for free credit reports, have hidden fees and costs, and enroll you into mailing lists.

 Update: The River City Media Data Breach is an example of just such a company, RCM, now defunct, were a spamming company who sent out similar emails offering free credit reports.
 The purpose was to get you on a mailing list, and fill your email box with spam.
+They sold your name and addresses to anyone who paid for a list.
+However, they allowed access to all the names on their list, which also included personal information and passwords.
+Scammers then had access to your money!

 That’s why it is a great idea to request a credit report each year to be sure all the information on your file is accurate.
 In fact you can request a free report from each of the three credit reporting agencies each year.
 If you stagger the requests a few months apart, you are more likely to pick up any unusual activity.

-How to Get a (Real) Free Credit Report
+How to Get a (Real) Free Credit Report – No Credit Score Scam

 You can get a no strings, free credit report from annualcreditreport.com